 Matthews International Corporation ("Matthews"), founded in 1850 and incorporated in Pennsylvania in 1902, is a designer, manufacturer and marketer principally of memorialization products and brand solutions.
 Memorialization products consist primarily of bronze memorials and memorialization products, caskets and cremation equipment for the cemetery and funeral home industries.
-Brand solutions includes graphics imaging products and services, merchandising solutions, and marking products.
-The Company's products and operations are comprised of six business segments: Bronze, York Casket, Cremation, Graphics Imaging, Marking Products and, as of July 19, 2004, Merchandising Solutions.
-The Bronze segment is a leading manufacturer of cast bronze memorials and other memorialization products, casket manufacturer in the United States and products a wide variety of wood and metal caskets.
-The York Casket segment is a leading designer and manufacturer of cremation equipment and cremation caskets primarily in North America.
+Brand solutions include graphics imaging products and services, merchandising solutions, and marking products.
+The Company's products and operations are comprised of six business segments: Bronze, Casket, Cremation, Graphics Imaging, Marking Products and, as of July 19, 2004, Merchandising Solutions.
+The Bronze segment is a leading manufacturer of cast bronze memorials and other memorialization products, cast and etched architectural products and is a leading builder of mausoleums in the United States.
+The Casket segment is a leading casket manufacturer in the United States and produces a wide variety of wood and metal caskets.
+The Cremation segment is a leading designer and manufacturer of cremation equipment and cremation caskets primarily in North America.
 The Graphics Imaging segment manufactures and provides printing plates, pre-press services and imaging services for the corrugated and primary packaging industries.
 The Marking Products segment designs, manufactures and distributes a wide range of marking equipment and consumables for identifying various consumer and industrial products, components and packaging containers.
-The Merchandising Solutions segment designs and systems and provides creative merchandising and marketing solutions segment
+The Merchandising Solutions segment designs and manufactures merchandising displays and systems and provides creative merchandising and marketing solutions services.

-The Company has manufacturing and marketing facilities in the United States, Australia, Canada and Europe.
+The Company has manufacturing and marketing facilities in the North America, Australia, and Europe.